 Your eyes and eyesight are very important parts of your health.
-There are many things that you can do to keep them healthy and seeing their best.
+There are many things that you can do to keep them healthy and to see their best.
 May these eye care tips and information help you improve and protect your eyesight.

 "The eye is the jewel of the body!" -Henry David Thoreau

 Open your Eyes with some Stats

 20 million people in the UK fail to have regular sight tests 85% admit to having problems with their vision 1/30 people are living with sight loss 25% of parents have said their child has never had an eye test